What you should know

 What will happen:

 You may be placed either on your stomach or face up with your knees bent upwards.
 A special tool will be placed in your anus to keep it open.
-Your caregiver will tighten the skin tissue on the wall of your rectum or anal canal.
+Your healthcare provider will tighten the skin tissue on the wall of your rectum or anal canal.
 He will staple the base of the hemorrhoid to the wall of your rectum.
 This will stop the blood flow to your hemorrhoid, which helps decrease swelling.
 Extra tissue will be taken out and sent to the lab for tests.
 A small sponge may be put into your anal canal to help stop the bleeding.

 After your surgery:

 You will be taken to a room where you can rest until you wake up.
 You may be allowed to go home.
 If you are staying in the hospital, you will be taken back to your room.
-Do not try to get out of bed until your caregiver says it is okay.
+Do not try to get out of bed until your healthcare provider says it is okay.

 Contact a caregiver if